Alleo: History

 Since 23 March 2012, the cooperation of the two railways on the new route from Frankfurt am Main via Strasbourg and Lyon to Marseille on the opened in December 2011 LGV Rhin-Rhône continued.
 In 2013, a market share of 58% was achieved on the Stuttgart-Paris route.
 On the Frankfurt-Paris route, the market share of rail is 26% compared to the aircraft.
+Between 2008 and 2014, the number of passengers using the service had reportedly increased by 44 percent.

-On July 23, 2015, the cooperation in German-French high-speed traffic was extended by five years until 2020.
+On 23 September 2014, DB CEO Rüdiger Grube and SNCF CEO Guillaume Pepy both signed an agreement to expend their cooperation in German-French high-speed traffic until 2020.

-The trains of the 407 series, launched in mid-2015 in German-French high-speed traffic, have meanwhile replaced the series 406 trains eligible for franking, which were dismantled and thus lost their license for traffic to France.
-From April 2016, the ICE offer should be expanded from five to six trains per day.
-Of these, four were to travel via Saarbrücken and two via Strasbourg.
+The trains of the 407 series, launched in mid-2015 in German-French high-speed traffic, have replaced the series 406 trains eligible for franking, which were dismantled and thus lost their license for traffic to France.
+From April 2016, the ICE offer should have been expanded from five to six trains per day.
+Of these, four were to travelled via Saarbrücken and two via Strasbourg.

 Between 2007 and 2016, the range of flights between Stuttgart and Paris dropped from over 60 to around 25 flights per week.
 With the commissioning of the 106 km long and 320 km / h passable new construction section between Baudrecourt and Strasbourg, the travel time should first be reduced from July 3 by ten minutes to three and a half hours, and the offer be extended from four to five train pairs.
 Later, another shortening is done at 3 hours and 10 minutes.
 In 2016, the headquarters were moved from Saarbrücken to Strasbourg.

-Liquidation of the company is decided at the end of 2018, the cooperation between DB and SNCF still continuing outside of Alleo.
+Liquidation of the company has been decided at the end of 2018.

+The cooperation between DB and SNCF for high-speed services between France and Germany is still continuing outside of Alleo as of 2019.
-Lines